MadaraUchiha/se-chat-dark-theme-plus/README.md

 For development versions:

-Download the project (or just copy the contents out of /dist)
+Download the project and run the gulpfile

 Open `chrome://extensions` and click on the <kbd>Load unpacked extension...</kbd> button.